Ravenwroc/My_First_Project/README.md

 # Shop-ABC
 Internet shop landing page with services calculator.
 Created for the purposes of the CodersLab course as my first project.

+# Demo
+You can view the page deployment by clicking here: [Shop-ABC](https://ravenwroc.github.io/Shop-ABC/).

 ![https://github.com/Ravenwroc/Shop-ABC](https://img.shields.io/github/release-date/Ravenwroc/Shop-ABC.svg)

 # Technologies and tools